bibek22/blog/content/pelican-howto.md

 ### Creating posts !
 To keep your posts sources organized, create a directory `content` inside `blog` directory.
 Add `.md` or `.rst` files inside this directory, one for each post.

+### Further...
+You can pick one among several themes available for pelican from this [repo](https://github.com/getpelican/pelican-themes).
+Another awesome thing about Static site is that you can host it for free using github [pages](https://pages.github.com/), [netlify](https://www.netlify.com/) etc. Comment below if you are interested.
+I'll write about how to host your blog for free and with continuous deployment.

 The End.